-Ultimately, this research will help the global scientific community better understand the course of Ebola and Zika virus infections—an important factor in finding new treatments.
+Ultimately, this research will help the global scientific community better understand the course of Ebola and Zika virus infections—an important factor in finding new treatments—and facilitate the deployment of novel, effective analytical technologies into federal laboratory space.
 In addition, it will help identify ways we can improve the lives of the thousands of Ebola survivors stricken by chronic Ebola-related health problems, and further progress toward countermeasures to treat and prevent Zika virus disease.

 This project was funded through the MCMi Regulatory Science Extramural Research program.